Free and Fast Shipping Free & Fast Shipping

 • Residential Energy Requirement

-How much power are you going to need?
+How much electricity does a windmill generate?
 If you want to stop relying on grid power entirely, it is best to check all of your appliances and add their wattage and energy needs.
 Add them and you’ll get a rough estimate of your household needs.

 • Zoning Requirements